Jochen Gerz: Career

 An autodidact, Jochen Gerz began his career in literature and later transitioned to art.
 He began writing and translating in the early 1960s (Ezra Pound, Richard Aldington), while occasionally working as a foreign correspondent for a German news agency in London (1961–62).
 He studied German language and literature, English language and literature and Sinology in Cologne, and then later archaeology and prehistory in Basel (1962–66).
 After moving to Paris, he became part of the Visual Poetry movement.

 As an activist and witness to the May 1968 demonstrations in Paris, Gerz took full advantage of the newfound freedom from literary and artistic conventions.
 He thus began in the late 1960s to engage critically with the media, both commercial and artistic, and increasingly came to see the viewer, the public and society at large as all part of the creative process.
 His photo/texts, performances, installations and works in the public space call into question the social function of art and the Western cultural legacy after Auschwitz.
 Doubts about art continually resurface and still pervade his work today.

 Jochen Gerz gained international recognition with his contribution to the 37th Venice Biennale in 1976, where his works were featured in the German Pavilion alongside those of Joseph Beuys and Reiner Ruthenbeck, as well as with his participation in documenta 6 and 8 in Kassel (1977/1987).
 There followed numerous retrospectives of his work in Europe and North America (including at the Hamburger Kunsthalle, Centre Pompidou Paris, Corner House Manchester, Vancouver Art Gallery, Newport Harbor Art Museum and Neuberger Art Museum N.Y.).
+In 1979, Gerz participated in the Biennale of Sydney, and in 1980 in the ROSC exhibition in Dublin.
 From the mid-1980s onward, he once again turned his attention more toward the public realm and in the 1990s increasingly withdrew from the world of the art market and museums.

 Gerz has realised several (counter-)monuments since 1986 which at once engage with and subvert the tradition of remembrance, the public becoming the creative vortex of his work.
 His public authorship projects and participatory processes in the public sphere since 2000 manage to radically transform the relationship between art and viewer.

 From 1970 onwards, Jochen Gerz lectured at art schools and universities in Australia, Austria, Canada, Croatia, Denmark, France, Germany, Great Britain, Hungary, Israel, Ireland, Japan, The Netherlands, Portugal, Serbia, Switzerland and the United States.